ALEEEHU/World-Simulator/README.md

      author={Liu, Tianqi and Huang, Zihao and Chen, Zhaoxi and Wang, Guangcong and Hu, Shoukang and Shen, liao and Sun, Huiqiang and Cao, Zhiguo and Li, Wei and Liu, Ziwei}, journal={arXiv preprint arXiv:2503.20785},
      year={2025}
 }

+@inproceedings{st4rtrack2025,
+  title={St4RTrack: Simultaneous 4D Reconstruction and Tracking in the World}, author={Feng*, Haiwen and Zhang*, Junyi and Wang, Qianqian and Ye, Yufei and Yu, Pengcheng and Black, Michael J. and Darrell, Trevor and Kanazawa, Angjoo}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2025}
+}

 ```